ShimotsukiHaruka/Atlas/Sciences/Euclid-Mathematics/Mathematics 1.8.md

-## How to use two method to find the same tote ?
+## How to use two method to find the asymptote ?